-Terms Definitions Confiscation The term confiscation , which includes forfeiture where applicable, means the permanent deprivation of funds or other assets by order of a competent authority or a court.
-Confiscation or forfeiture takes place through a judicial or administrative procedure that transfers the ownership of specified funds or other assets to be transferred to the State .
-In this case, the person(s) or entity(ies) that held an interest in the specified funds or other assets at the time of the confiscation or forfeiture loses all rights, in principle, to the confiscated or forfeited funds or other assets.
-Confiscation or forfeiture orders are usually linked to a criminal conviction or a court decision whereby the confiscated or forfeited property is determined to have been derived from or intended for use in a violation of the law.
+Terms Definitions to a criminal conviction or a court decision whereby the confiscated or forfeited property is determined to have been derived from or intended for use in a violation of the law.
 Core Principles Core Principles refers to the Core Principles for Effective Banking Supervision issued by the Basel Committee on Banking Supervision, the Objectives and Principles for Securities Regulation issued by the International Organization of Securities Commissions, and the Insurance Supervisory Principles issued by the International Association of Insurance Supervisors.
 Correspondent banking Correspondent banking is the provision of banking services by one bank (the "correspondent bank") to another bank (the "respondent bank").
 Large international banks typically act as correspondents for thousands of other banks around the world.
-Respondent banks may be provided with a wide range of services, including cash management ( e.g. , interest-bearing accounts in a variety of currencies), international wire transfers, cheque clearing, payable-through accounts and foreign exchange services.
+Respondent banks may be provided with a wide range of services, including cash management (e.g. interest-bearing accounts in a variety of currencies), international wire transfers, cheque clearing, payable-through accounts and foreign exchange services.
 Country All references in the FATF Recommendations to country or countries apply equally to territories or jurisdictions.
-Cover Payment For the purposes of Recommendation 16, refers to a wire transfer that combines a payment message sent directly by the ordering financial institution to the beneficiary financial institution with the routing of the funding instruction (the cover) from the ordering financial institution to the beneficiary financial institution through one or more intermediary financial institutions.
+Cover Payment Please refer to the IN. to Recommendation 16.
 Criminal activity Criminal activity refers to: (a) all criminal acts that would constitute a predicate offence for money laundering in the country; or (b) at a minimum to those offences that would constitute a predicate offence as required by Recommendation 3.
-Cross-border Wire Transfer For the purposes of Recommendation 16, refers to any wire transfer where the ordering financial institution and beneficiary financial institution are located in different countries.
-This term also refers to any chain of wire transfer in which at least one of the financial institutions involved is located in a different country.
+Cross-border Wire Transfer Please refer to the IN to Recommendation 16.
 Currency Currency refers to banknotes and coins that are in circulation as a medium of exchange.
+Designated categories of offences Designated categories of offences means: participation in an organised criminal group and racketeering; terrorism, including terrorist financing; trafficking in human beings and migrant smuggling; sexual exploitation, including sexual exploitation of children; illicit trafficking in narcotic drugs and psychotropic substances; illicit arms trafficking;